hawkeye64/electron-quasar-file-explorer/README.md

       }
     },
 ```
-You may have noticed that I am using **path.sep** which contains the path seperator based on the current operating system.
+You may have noticed that I am using **path.sep** which contains the path separator based on the current operating system.
 This is very important when making cross-platform software.
 To get access to this, you will need to `const path = require('path')` in the script area of your code.

 ## Task #4: Get Windows Drives
 When developing this project, I realized that with Linux, all the files and folders are under the root system.
 Even mounted drives are under root.
 This is very convenient.
 However, under Windows you get drives.
 I needed a way of determining which drives were in use by the operating system.